Danutu89/sedux/README.md

 A powerful state management library for Svelte applications that combines Redux-like patterns with Svelte's reactivity system.

+> ⚠️ **Warning**
+> - This library is currently in beta stage
+> - Documentation is still under development
+> - Some features may contain bugs
+> - API might change without prior notice
+> - Please report any issues on our GitHub repository

 ## Table of Contents

 1. [Overview](#overview)